A boar passant Or.

 Or, a wolf passant Gules; on a chief Gules, three bells Or.
 Crest: Upon a helm with a wreath Or and Gules, a demi-wolf Gules supporting with both paws an armillary sphere Or.
 Mantling: Gules doubled Or.
 Motto: «Varia vivendi cupidus».

-The Commoners' Certification of Arms for Jean-Christophe Loubet del Bayle with his arms designed by him emblazoned by me.
+The coat of arms of Jean-Christophe Loubet del Bayle designed by him emblazoned by me.

-Blazon keywords: Or, Gules, One, Three, Wolf, Passant, Chief, Bell, Crest, Upon (wreath), Helm, Wreath, Demi, Supporting, Paw, Armillary sphere, Mantling and Motto.
+Blazon keywords: Or, Gules, One, Three, Wolf, Passant, Chief, Bell, Crest, Upon (wreath), Helm, Wreath, Demi, Supporting, Paw, Armillary sphere, Mantling, Motto and Scroll.

 Style keywords: Outlined in sable, Illuminated and Semi-circular.